Padayatra

-A padayatra (पदयात्रा) is a journey undertaken by politicians or prominent citizens to interact more closely with different parts of society, educate about issues concerning them, and galvanize his or her supporters.
+A padayatra (पदयात्रा) is a journey undertaken on foot, used both as a political–mass outreach tool and a spiritual pilgrimage (yatra).
+It is a journey undertaken by politicians or prominent citizens to interact more closely with different parts of society, educate about issues concerning them, and galvanise their supporters.
 Padayatras or foot pilgrimages are also Hindu religious pilgrimages undertaken towards sacred shrines or pilgrimage sites.

+In its political form, a padayatra enables leaders to move beyond conventional rallies and engage directly with communities across towns and villages, symbolising accessibility, humility, and solidarity.
+In its religious or spiritual aspect, it continues an ancient Indian tradition of travelling on foot through sacred landscapes, transforming walking itself into an act of devotion and self-purification.
+Beyond its practical purpose, a padayatra often embodies a message of reform, unity, or faith, linking movement with meaning and turning collective footsteps into a symbol of transformation.
+Notable padayatras in India include Mahatma Gandhi’s 1930 Dandi March against the British salt tax, Vinoba Bhave’s Bhoodan Yatra advocating land reform, and contemporary political marches.
+On the religious front, annual pilgrimages like Pandharpur Wari, Amarnath Yatra and Kanwar Yatra are prominent.

+Types of Padayatras

 Social causes

-Mahatma Gandhi originated the padayatra with his famous Salt March to Dandi in 1930.
-In the winter of 1933–34, Gandhi went on a countrywide padayatra against untouchability.
+In the winter of 1933–34, Mahatma Gandhi went on a countrywide padayatra against untouchability.
 Later, Gandhian Vinoba Bhave also started a padayatra, which was part of his Bhoodan movement in 1951.
 Starting from the Telangana region, Bhave concluded his padayatra at Bodh Gaya.
 On 6 January 1983, Chandra Shekhar started his padayatra from Kanyakumari and continued his 4260 km journey to Raj Ghat in Delhi till 25 June 1983 to understand the problems of the masses.

 Puthan Veetil Rajagopal, in Janadesh 2007, led 25,000 landless peasants on a 28-day march from Gwalior to Delhi.
 In 1986, Ramon Magsaysay Award winner Rajendra Singh started padayatras through villages of Rajasthan, promoting construction and revival of johads and check dams.